Caladium, Elephant Ear: Planting and Growing

 Outdoor planting should be done in partial shade, in humus-bearing soil and after the last spring frosts.

-- Loosen the soil to a few centimetres depth: add some compost if you deem it necessary;
+- Loosen the soil to a few centimetres depth: add some compost if necessary;

 - Plant your caladium tubers spaced about 30cm apart: position the tuber with the bud facing upwards, covering it with 3-4cm of soil;